visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 Our AI visual content generator is surely something you will like to explore as well.
 It automatically creates designs using your business information and logo and allows you to schedule visual content for your social media with ease.

 ## Devi Pricing
-Please click here https://ddevi.com/pricing to visit Devi pricing & features page
+Please click here https://ddevi.com/pricing to visit Devi's pricing & features page

 ## AI Leads Filter
 What the AI Leads Filter does is to thoroughly read through your leads and categorise them more specifically.
 This way, you go directly to a category that makes the most meaning to you.
 Plus, you can create your own filter of choice